macarreg/SomaCube/README.md

 ## Credits

 - [Yass SOMA Cube Solver](https://github.com/thanks4opensource/yass) - The backend solver engine used in this project.
 Developed by Mark R. Rubin

+This project integrates the Yass SOMA Cube Solver by Mark R. Rubin, which is licensed under the GNU General Public License v3.0.

+According to the license terms: This project, being a derivative work of a GPL-3.0 project, is also licensed under the GNU General Public License v3.0.
+You may copy, distribute, and modify this project under the terms of that license.
+A full copy of the license is included in the LICENSE file.